 We can help you create and manage your CPIs

-There are many tools in the market that may help you, in different ways, to collect data from the different sources where consumers are sharing their opinions and put that data together.
+Many tools in the market may help you, in different ways, to collect data from the different sources where consumers are sharing their opinions and put that data together.
 Most of these tools, however, are working only to partially collect the available data and give you mostly superficial insights regarding your customers and their satisfaction with your company and products.

 If you want to go deeper into consumer insights, you will need a tool that gives you insights out of the box, instead of giving you only more of the simple and raw data.
 More than that, you’ll want a tool that can help you manage and measure your process.
 That is why at Birdie we work hard to empower companies by delivering real, actionable, ready-to-use data and highly valuable insights into their customers and the many interactions they may have with the company and its products.